 What Is Causing Your Toothache?

-A tooth/dental abscess is caused by advanced tooth decay.
-If your tooth forms a break or crack and bacteria gets inside an abscess has the chance to form.
-This often causes a great deal of swelling and pain.
+A dental abscess is caused by advanced tooth decay.
+If a tooth cracks or breaks and bacteria gets inside, an abscess can form.
+This usually causes significant swelling and pain.

 Irritated Tooth Nerve

-The pulp at the center of your tooth contains all of the nerves.
-Therefore, if the pulp becomes damaged the result is a very bad toothache.
+The pulp at the center of your tooth contains all the nerves.
+If the pulp is damaged, the result is a severe toothache that often calls for a root canal.

 Cracked Tooth